KarsaTeblor/TaxuallyTechnicalTest/Taxually.TechnicalTest/Taxually.TechnicalTest/README_David.md

 ## Questions to tech team

 - What HTTP statuses do we communicate with?
+- Should we support not-null policy?

 ## Questions to product manager

 - Should VatRegistration endpoint return a response?
 VatRegistrationResponse is empty right now
-- What error message should we send back to users?
+- What error messages should we send back to users?
 - What informations can be logged/which of those are sensitive?

 ## Future ideas